adambaskerville/adambaskerville.github.io/_posts/2022-03-25-MontyHall.md

 print(f"Sticking with the initial choice wins {stick_wins} out of {num_simulations} times.") print(f"Switching doors wins {switch_wins} out of {num_simulations} times.")
 ```
 Running the above code for 1000 simulations produces the following output.
-Note that if you runthe code the numbers will not be identical to these as the output is stochastic.
+Note that if you run the code the numbers will not be identical to these as the output is stochastic.

 ```shell
 Sticking with the initial choice wins 340 out of 1000 times.